Here she is all finished...

 The lining was another challenge.
 I made the lining too big the first time and then had to cut it down smaller and re-sew it.
 I added a zipper to the top edge too.
 The knitting and the colors look real nice.
 The sides of the purse are not real straight though and have a definite home made look (putting it nicely), but I still am pleased over all.
 I hope the imperfections I see are not too noticeable from a distance.
 I'm not real anxious to do another project that requires lining.
 Using the sewing machine is quite a challenge for me.

-and be too tedious but it didn't and wasn't.
+The cord handle was intimidating and I almost didn't do it because I thought it would take forever and be too tedious but it didn't and wasn't.
 It involved casting on 420 stitches then doing a cast off row of knitting and passing stitches forwards and backwards.
 I was almost going to just braid some yarn, or do an i-cord instead but I'm glad I didn't.
 The top edge uses a two color bind off that I had never done before.
 It's nice how the top edge matches the style of the cord handle.

 Sunday, October 08, 2006